Evertt/Slade/README.md

 # Slade
-A Laravel templating engine inspired by Slim and Blade
+A PHP templating engine inspired by both Ruby Slim and Laravel Blade

 ## Install